Organization Schema Markup for Knowledge Graph: Implementation Guide (2026)

 Key Takeaways

-Organization schema markup is foundational for Knowledge Graph optimization:
+Organization schema markup is foundational for Knowledge Graph optimization and works alongside your broader AEO implementation roadmap:

 1. Start with required properties - name, url, and @type form the minimum viable markup